justinmayer/tackle/ReadMe.md

 ## Contributing

-Contributions to both Tackle and [Tacklebox][] are welcomed.
-If you'd like to contribute to the project, please review the [contributing guidelines][] thoroughly.
+Contributions to both Tackle and [Tacklebox][] are welcome.
+If you would like to contribute to the project, please review the [contributing guidelines][] thoroughly.

 [contributing guidelines]: https://github.com/justinmayer/tackle/blob/master/Contributing.md
 [docker]: http://www.docker.com/